SMRUCC/gcmodeller-developer/docs/source/API/T-RDotNET.Extensions.VisualBasic.Graphics.plot.md

  For simple scatter plots, plot.default will be used.
  However, there are plot methods for many R objects, including functions, data.frames, density objects, etc. Use methods(plot) And the documentation for these.

+>
+>  The two step types differ in their x-y preference: Going from (x1,y1) to (x2,y2) with x1 < x2, type = "s" moves first horizontal, then vertical, whereas type = "S" moves the other way around.
+>

 ### Properties